-It’s clear here that the church can only grow when every member of the body get’s involved in ministry.
+It’s clear here that the church grows when every member of the body gets involved in ministry.
 We don’t think students are the church of tomorrow; we believe students are the church of today!

 The body needs every member serving in their place.
-God has designed every student with gifts and abilities that He wants them to use for His glory.
-Each of our ministry programs encourage students not only to attend church regularly for fellowship but also to get wholeheartedly involved in ministry in the local church.
-Many times students feel they have nothing to offer or need a lot of training and discipleship and so for these reasons are often overlooked.
-But God’s Word is clear that students need the local church, and the local church needs its students to step up in ministry.
+God has designed every student with gifts and abilities to use for His glory.
+Each of our ministry programs encourage students to not only attend church, but to get wholeheartedly involved in ministry.
+Many times students feel they have nothing to offer or need a lot of training and discipleship.
+God’s Word is clear that students need the local church, and the local church needs its students to step up in ministry.

 We build ministry into each of our programs.
-Encouraging children and teens to get involved in ministry in any way they can.
-We’ve even created a special event called “Engage” designed specifically to help student recognize and utilize their abilities and spiritual gifts for God.
-Engage is designed to help your students build a traveling ministry team that can take advantage of everyone’s gifts in your church and outside of your church.
-Thousands of pastors and leaders got their starts at our ministry events.
+Encouraging children and teens to get involved in any way they can.
+In the Student Ministry we have created a special event called “Engage” designed specifically to help students recognize and use their abilities and spiritual gifts for God.
 Many times just challenging a student to step up and serve can be a powerful catalyst for life change.

 Powerful Accountability Every Week